Why Teen Girls And Boys Don't Have Equal Access To Mobile Phones

 In the U.S., girls and boys are both big smartphone users.

-That's not necessarily the case in the developing world, says a new report released by the nonprofit organization Girl Effect.
+That's not necessarily the case in the developing world, says a new report released this month by the nonprofit organization Girl Effect.

 The "Real Girls, Real Lives, Connected" report surveyed more than 3,000 teenage girls and boys in 25 countries, with a focus on developing nations, including Nigeria, Bangladesh, India and Rwanda, through online questionnaires and in-person interviews.

-The report found that for every 15 boys who own a phone, only 10 girls do.
-And the difference is 18 vs. 10 for smartphone ownership.
-That's according to a report released this month by the nonprofit organization Girl Effect.
+The report found that for every 15 boys who own a phone, only 10 girls do; the difference is 18 vs. 10 for smartphone ownership.

-In many parts of the world, parental restrictions and social norms, rather than cost or access, may be responsible the disparity.
+In many parts of the world, parental restrictions and social norms, rather than cost or access, may be responsible for the disparity.

 In Bangladesh, a 15-year-old girl told researchers: "People say that the girl who touches the phone is a bad girl."
 In Malawi, another teen girl noted: "If her parents find her with a mobile they would think she is a prostitute."

-The research was funded by the Vodafone Foundation, the charitable arm of international service provider Vodafone, but the company did not interfere with the research, says Zoe Dibbs, one of the lead authors.
+The research was funded by the Vodafone Foundation, the charitable arm of international service provider Vodafone, but the company did not interfere with the research, says Zoe Dibb, one of the lead authors.

-For Dibbs, the key finding was that "even though girls are less likely to have phones than boys, they have more access to mobiles phones than we thought," she says.
+For Dibb, the key finding was that "even though girls are less likely to have phones than boys, they have more access to mobiles phones than we thought," she says.
 "Even if they don't have a phone of their own, they may share one with a parent or sibling."

 And even if their parents don't allow them to use phones, tenacious teen girls around the world devise workarounds.

-Note: A previous version of this story misspelled the last name of Zoe Dibb as Dibbs.